UNI/O: 12-bit addressing

 For 12-bit addressing, the device address is sent in two bytes.
 The most significant 4 bits of the first byte (which would correspond to the family code in 8-bit addressing), are set to ′1111′.
 The next 4 bits are the family code for the 12-bit address, and the second byte of the address is an 8-bit wide device code.
 The device code follows the same guidelines for definition as with 8-bit addressing.

 Because the specified slave device is not selected until both bytes of the device address have been received, a NoSAK will occur during the acknowledge sequence following the first device address byte.

 The current family codes for 12-bit devices, as of November 22, 2009, are as follows:

 Command byte

 After the master has transmitted the device address and selected an individual slave, the master must transmit the 8-bit value for the specific command to be executed by the slave.
 The available commands are determined by the designer of each slave device, and will vary from slave to slave, e.g. a serial EEPROM will likely have different commands than a temperature sensor.
 The slave device designer will also determine if and how many data bytes are necessary for the execution of a command.
 If any data bytes are necessary, they are transmitted by either the master or the slave (dictated by the command type) after the command byte.

 Communication will continue until either the master transmits a 0 (NoMAK) during the acknowledge sequence, or an error occurs.
 Assuming no errors occur, this means that commands can continue indefinitely if the master chooses.

+Bus Parasitic Power

+Some UNI/O Parts can be powered from the bus, eliminating the need for a dedicated supply voltage/wire.